Advertisement

 City's 4-1 defeat to Sporting Lisbon on Tuesday was a third straight loss for the English champions – the first time that has happened since 2018.

-Midfielder Bernardo Silva said the side were in a "dark place" after the defeats against Tottenham, Bournemouth and Sporting in three different competitions.
+Midfielder Bernardo Silva said the side was in a "dark place" after the defeats against Tottenham, Bournemouth and Sporting in three different competitions.

 But Guardiola had a more optimistic outlook, pledging to "fight and not give up".